lem0n4id/mlh-localhost-github/README.md

 # MLH Localhost Hometown Map

-This repository contains the source code for a map of the hometowns of anyone who attends the MLH Localhost workshop, How to Collaborate on Code Projects with GitHub.
+This code repository contains the source code for a map of the hometowns of anyone who attends the MLH Localhost workshop, How to Collaborate on Code Projects with GitHub.
 Participants learn best practice GitHub workflows, add their hometown to `locations.txt`, and see the giant community they're part of!

 ## How to participate in this workshop